kkshivani18/terraform-learn/README.md

 ### *main.tf*:
 - The main configuration file where you define resources.
-- E.g.: Create an Azure Resource Group and a Storage Account.
+- e.g.: Create an Azure Resource Group and a Storage Account.

   ```hcl
   provider "azurerm" {